EarthScope/rover/docs/commands.md

 `rover retrieve` post a URL request to the availability service defined in rover.config.
 Returned availability data is compared with a local repository's index using maximal timespans across quality and sample rates.
 Data not available in the local repository are downloaded, ingested, and the index is updated.
 Retrieve reindexes the local repository before comparing to account for modified data.

 File arguments must only contain a list of text strings following the pattern `net sta loc cha YYYY-MM-DDThh:mm:ss YYYY-MM-DDThh:mm:ss` where the first date-string occurs prior to the second date-string.
 Wild cards of `*` or `?` are accepted to partially or fully replace `net`, `sta`, `loc`, `cha` arguments.
 Starttime and endtime arguments cannot be assigned as a wildcard.
-One or more `net`, `sta`, `loc`, `cha` input arguments must be provided; missing values are taken as wildcards.
+For non-file arguments One or more `net`, `sta`, `loc`, `cha` input arguments must be provided; missing values are taken as wildcards.

 During the retrieve process, the command's status is available at `http://localhost:8000` (default configuration).
 Users can provide an email address that is notified upon completion of `rover retrieve`.

 See `rover subscribe` for similar functionality, but with regular updates.
 #### Errors, Retries and Consistency

-Rover retrieve will repeat until no errors occur and no more data is downloaded or its configurable limit, set by `download-retries`, is reached.
+Rover retrieve will repeat until no errors occur and no more data is downloaded or its configurable limit of download attempts returning 0 bytes of data, set by `download-retries`, is reached.
 Upon apparent process completion an additional retrieval is made, which should result in no data being downloaded.
 If data are downloaded during the additional retrieval phase then the data availability and web services servers are inconsistent.

 Inconsistencies cause rover processes to exit with an error status and are reported in the logs directory and via the configurable email parameter.